ArangoDB-Community/arangodb-tinkerpop-provider/README.md

 // Select the "name" property of the "software" vertices g = gts.clone();
-String name = g.V().has("name","marko").out("created").values("name").next();
+String name = (String) g.V().has("name","marko").out("created").values("name").next();
 assert name.equals("lop");

-// close the graph
+// close the graph and the traversal source gts.close();
 graph.close();
 ```

 ## A note on element IDs

-The provider inmplementation supports user supplied IDs, that is:
+The provider implementation supports user supplied IDs, i.e. provide an id property for graph
+elements, but currently we only support String ids, that is:

 ```
-Vertex v1 = g.addV("person").property(T.id, 1);
+Vertex v1 = g.addV("person").property(T.id, "1");
 ```

 will create a vertex with id "1".
 However, implementation wise, in ArangoDB we are only allowed to manipulate the documents `key`, not its `id`.
 For this reason, providing a TinkerPop vertex id (`T.id`) actually sets the vertex's ArangoDB `key`.
-As a result, retreiving the vertex by the given id will fail:
+As a result, retrieving the vertex by the given id will fail:

 ```
-Vertex v2 = g.V(1);
+Vertex v2 = g.V("1");
 assert v2 == null;
 ```